An interest area

 Research Analyst, Travelers

-Proulx was recently appointed market research analyst at Travelers in Hartford, CT.
+Proulx was recently appointed senior market research analyst at Travelers in Hartford, CT.
 Prior to that, he was a research associate at MIT’s AgeLab, which designs technologies to improve people’s health and quality of life as they age.
 Proulx conducted qualitative and quantitative market research and created marketing materials for digital space and print.
 He also interacted daily with researchers, business partners, universities, and the aging community.

 “Interpersonal communication is critical in today's work environment,” he says.
 “Understanding how people behave and relate to one another helps you to successfully communicate thoughts, ideas, and feelings to target audiences.”